 This improves maintainability.

-Hierarchy impacts inferernce.
+Hierarchy impacts inference.

 If reasoning will later classify pizzas according to toppings, hierarchy becomes strategically important.